js5993/BlackJackOnAndroid/README.md

 This is my second application for Android.

-This is an Adnroid implementation of a previous project done on Processing with Python.
+This is an Android implementation of a previous project done on Processing with Python.

 The basic functionality of the game are as follows:
 1. There are three buttons on the left side for the three Blackjack game functions: Deal, Stand, Hit